Tax forms every business needs for hiring contractors

 There is one variant of the W-8BEN, the W-8BEN-E, which is used in the event that the foreign entity being contracted is an agency or business operating in another country.

-International contractor tax forms depending on partnership
+International contractor tax forms based on the mode of partnership

-Individual | Agency/Business |
+| Individual | Agency/Business |

-W-8BEN | W-8BEN-E |
+| W-8BEN | W-8BEN-E |

 In certain circumstances, foreign individuals may find themselves doing work within the United States.
-Until those individuals meet the requirements for theโSubstantial Presence Testโ they may qualify for additional tax exemptions using Form 8233 up to 30% of their income.
+Until those individuals meet the requirements for the “Substantial Presence Test”, they may qualify for additional tax exemptions using Form 8233 up to 30% of their income.
 The standards to qualify for Form 8233 include:

 - Have been in the country for >183 days